aprospero/can-mtdc-logger/doc/lib_help.md

 #### typedef log_push_fn

-It is expected that a function of this type handles arbitrarily emitted log messages.
+Defines a function that is expected to handle arbitrarily emitted log messages.
 In oder to supply information about the gravity of emitted messages Sorella™ provides a [**enum scbi_log_level**](#enum-scbi_log_level).
-Filtering based on log levels is supposed to be done in the external function.
+Filtering based on log levels is supposed to be applied externally.

 ```c
 typedef void (* log_push_fn) (enum scbi_log_level ll, const char * format, ...);